 Figure 3.
-Back-Panel Features and Indicators
+Back-Panel Features And Indicators

-Item Indicator, Button, or Connector Icon Description 1 System identification button ٤ The identification buttons on the front and back panels can be used to locate a particular system within a rack.
+ltem Indicator, Button, or Connector lcon Description 1 System identification button ٢ The identification buttons on the front and back panels can be used to locate a particular system within a rack.
 When one of these buttons is pressed, the system status indicator on the back flashes until one of the buttons is pressed again.
 Press to toggle the system ID on and off.
 If the system stops responding during POST, press and hold the system ID button for more than five seconds to enter BIOS progress mode.
 To reset iDRAC (if not disabled in F2 iDRAC setup) press and hold the button for more than 15 seconds.
 2 System identification connector Connects the optional system status indicator assembly through the optional cable management arm.
-3 iDRAC7 Enterprise port عم Dedicated management port. • NOTE: The port is available for use only if the iDRAC7 Enterprise license is installed on your system.
+3 iDRAC7 Enterprise port s.
+Dedicated management port.
+NOTE: The port is available for use only if the iDRAC7 Enterprise license is installed on your system.
 4 PCIe expansion card slots low-profile (3) Allows you to connect up to three PCI Express expansion cards.
 5 Serial connector 10101 Allows you to connect a serial device to the system.
-6 Video connector 101 Allows you to connect a VGA display to the system.
-7 USB connectors (2) •< Allows you to connect USB devices to the system.
+6 Video connector Allows you to connect a VGA display to the system.

+ltem Indicator, Button, or Connector lcon Description 7 USB connectors (2) • Allows you to connect USB devices to the system.
 The ports are USB 2.0-compliant.
-8 Ethernet connectors (4) 525 Four integrated 10/100/1000 Mbps NIC connectors or Four integrated connectors that include: Two 10/100/1000 Mbps NIC connectors Two 100 Mbps/1 Gbps/10 Gbps SFP+/10 GbE T connectors

-Item Indicator, Button, or Connector lcon Description 9 PCIe expansion card slots full height (3) Allows you to connect up to three full-height PCI Express expansion cards.
-10 Power supply (PSU1) 750 W AC 11 Power supply (PSU2) 750 W AC 12 Hard drives (2) (back) Hot-swappable 2.5 inch hard drives.
+8 Ethernet connectors 뀸 Four integrated 10/100/1000 Mbps NIC connectors or Four integrated connectors that include: • Two 10/100/1000 Mbps NIC connectors • Two 100 Mbps/1 Gbps/10 Gbps SFP+/ 10GBASE-T connectors 9 PCIe expansion card slots full height (3) Allows you to connect up to three full-height PCI Express expansion cards.
+10 Power supply (PSU1) AC 750 W 11 Power supply (PSU2) AC 750 W 12 Hard drives (2) (back) Two hot-swappable 2.5 inch hard drives.
 13 vFlash media card slot Allows you to insert a vFlash media card.
+NOTE: The vFlash media card slot is not active on the DR4100.
+Do not use this slot.